PeterBengtson/SAM-Automating-Forensic-Disk-Collection/Install before SAM/README.txt

-After you have installed this template, you should kick off the created pipeline and take note of the AMI Id, which you need to enter when configuring the SAM deployment parameters.
+After you have installed this template, you should kick off the created pipeline in EC2 Image Builder and take note of the AMI Id, which you need to enter when configuring the SAM deployment parameters.
 The pipeline will take about 30 minutes to run.